0x444454/mandel_CmodA7/README.md

 ### Is my Cmod A7-15T supported ?

-I only have a Cmod A7-35T, but the 15T should work if decreasing the number of Mandel cores to 7.
+I only have a Cmod A7-35T, but the 15T should work after decreasing the number of Mandel cores to 7.
 This is because the 15T has half the DSPs of the 35T.
 See [build instructions](sources/README.md) for more info.

 ### Why resolution is only to 960x544 ?